How to Say Thank You in Japanese: 20 Ways

 And because it’s a loanword, it means it’s written in katakana, too.
 There are typically two written versions: サンキュー (with a long “u” vowel sound at the end) and サンキュ (with a short “u” vowel).

 It goes without saying, but never use サンキュー to someone socially higher or older than you.
-Only use this to your friends who you are close with, as even saying it to a same-aged classmate or colleague can give the wrong impression of being “too friendly”.
+Only use this on your friends whom you are close to, as even saying it to a same-aged classmate or colleague can give the wrong impression of being “too friendly”.

 Most of the time, this casual way of saying thank you in Japanese is used by young Japanese people.